 This pattern runs the same query in both Relatime and batch pipeline.
 It is often used to fill the gap left in the data due to batch processing.
 For example, if batch processing takes 15 minutes, results would lack the data for last 15 minutes.

 Idea of this pattern, which is sometimes called “Lambda Architecture” is to use realtime analytics to fill the gap.
 Jay Kreps’s article “Questioning the Lambda Architecture” discusses this pattern in detail.

 Pattern 11: Detecting and switching to Detailed Analysis

 Main idea of the pattern is to detect a condition that suggests some anomaly, and further analyze it using historical data.
 This pattern is used with the use cases where we cannot analyze all the data with full detail.
-Instead we analyze anomalous cases in full detail.
+Instead, we analyze anomalous cases in full detail.
 Following are few examples.

-- Use basic rules to detect Fraud (e.g. large transaction), then pull out all transactions done against that credit card for larger time period (e.g. 3 months data) from batch pipeline and run a detailed analysis
+- Use basic rules to detect Fraud (e.g. large transaction), then pull out all transactions done against that credit card for a larger time period (e.g. 3 months data) from a batch pipeline and run a detailed analysis

 - While monitoring weather, detect conditions like high temperature or low pressure in a given region, and then start a high resolution localized forecast on that region.

 - Detect good customers, for example through the expenditure of more than $1000 within a month, and then run a detailed model to decide the potential of offering a deal.

 Pattern 12: Using a Model